wearevolt/s3-deploy-dotenv/README.md

 # S3 Deploy Dotenv (S3D2)

 This module provides a simple and fast way to upload data to the Amazon S3 by a single command using the values of the environment variables.
+It enables compression on the fly for the selected file extensions.

 ### Install
 ```